 I work with clients online by email and live instant messaging (IM) via secure sites.
 You may prefer instant messaging, as it is more like a real-time conversation (in text form).
 Email, on the other hand, allows you to be more reflective about the exchanges we have, and you’ll have more flexibility around time to compose what you want to say.
 You might decide to start with one and then move on to the other!

 Once you get in touch, I’ll send you a brief form, to find out why you’ve decided to seek counselling, and to ask you about your experience of communicating online, which will help us both in deciding whether online counselling would work for you, or whether face to face counselling would be more appropriate – in which case I can assist you to find a suitable counsellor.
-If we decide to proceed, we will agree whether to work via email or IM (or both) and when.
-We’ll then complete an agreement form before our first IM session / email, which asks for some contact information and confirms administrative and practical details of the relationship.
+If we decide to proceed, we will agree which way of working is the best fit, and when appointments will be.
+We’ll then complete an agreement form before our first session or email, which asks for some contact information and confirms administrative and practical details of the relationship.
 You can of course take as much time as you need to read over the forms and ask any questions.

 With email therapy, we can discuss how often you might want to email me (usually weekly); I will respond to emails within 48 hours (72 hours over a weekend).
 I prefer clients to open a secure email account and can give you more information about this.